erik-adelbert/aoc/2025/README.md

 <div align="center">
   <img src="./images/industrial_compressor.jpg" alt="An industrial compressor in full, intricate detail.
 It is what it is, but this solution surely produces its fair share of gas." width="60%" />
 </div>

+### Current Approach

+[`/u/maneatingape`](https://www.reddit.com/user/maneatingape/) has came up with a beautiful [sweep line algorithm](https://en.wikipedia.org/wiki/Sweep_line_algorithm) to tackle today's problem.
+Given tile coordinates as input, we are tasked to find the largest axis-aligned rectangle, fully filled, and bounded by the input coordinates.

+The [sweep line](https://github.com/erik-adelbert/aoc/blob/main/2025/9/aoc9.go) keeps track and updates candidate rectangles as it processes the sorted points row by row:

+- For each row, it toggles the x-coordinates of the current row's points in a sorted edge list, then builds intervals from these edges.
+- It checks all the current candidate rectangles to see if they can be extended to the current row, updating the maximum area if so.
+- Candidate that are no longer valid (not covered by any current interval) are removed.
+- New candidates are started at each new edge in the current row.

+This approach ensures that all possible maximal rectangles are considered, but only those that can actually be extended are kept.
+It is so efficient!

+### First Approach

+**For the following discussion please checkout commit  [86d7495](https://github.com/erik-adelbert/aoc/blob/86d749573d2a292c3d1680906d7fddeb902b3863/2025/9/aoc9.go)**

 Today, we’re tackling the problem of finding the largest rectangle inside a rectilinear polyline.
 Suffice it to say, I’m not a big fan of this type of problem—these puzzles usually end up with a [solution](https://github.com/erik-adelbert/aoc/blob/main/2025/9/aoc9.go) that’s tedious, and today is no exception.